ATLAS: Adaptive Trading with LLM AgentS Through Dynamic Prompt Optimization and Multi-Agent Coordination: Related Work

 \section{Related Work}

-\paragraph{LLM Agents in Financial Markets} Recent work explores several LLM-based trading agents, from sentiment-driven pipelines \cite{kirtac-germano-2024-enhanced} to coordinated, multi-component systems \cite{zhou2025multi, yang2025agentnet, liu2023dynamic}.
-Examples include CryptoTrade, which integrates on/off-chain signals with a reflection component \cite{li-etal-2024-cryptotrade}, and TradingAgents, which organizes fundamental, sentiment, and technical analysts with debate mechanisms \cite{xiao2025tradingagentsmultiagentsllmfinancial}.
+\paragraph{LLM Agents in Financial Markets} Recent work explores several LLM-based trading agents, from sentiment-driven \cite{kirtac-germano-2024-enhanced} to coordinated, multi-component systems \cite{zhou2025multi, yang2025agentnet, liu2023dynamic}.
+Examples include CryptoTrade, which integrates on/off-chain signals with reflection \cite{li-etal-2024-cryptotrade}, and TradingAgents, which coordinates specialized roles via structured debate and synthesis \cite{xiao2025tradingagentsmultiagentsllmfinancial}.
 Memory-centric designs such as FinMem emphasize persistent, task-specific recall \cite{yu2023finmemperformanceenhancedllmtrading}, while FINCON introduces conceptual verbal reinforcement to shape multi-agent collaboration \cite{yu2024finconsynthesizedllmmultiagent}.
-Other directions incorporate learning signals \cite{xiong2025flagtraderfusionllmagentgradientbased} or mixture-of-experts routing \cite{ding2025tradexpertrevolutionizingtradingmixture}, and focus on document-centric analysis such as filings and earnings calls \cite{ fatouros2025marketsenseai20enhancingstock}.
-Despite advances, issues remain: manually crafted prompts with no systematic adaptation under delayed, noisy feedback, and simplified action spaces that collapse execution into directional scores.
-We therefore study order-level outputs (type, size, timing, price) in a simulator built for such interfaces \cite{papadakis2025stocksim}, and adopt multi-run reporting to address stochastic variability \cite{song-etal-2025-good, atil2025nondeterminismdeterministicllmsettings}.
+Others incorporate learning signals \cite{xiong2025flagtraderfusionllmagentgradientbased} or mixture-of-experts routing \cite{ding2025tradexpertrevolutionizingtradingmixture}, and focus on document-centric analysis, e.g., filings and earnings calls \cite{fatouros2025marketsenseai20enhancingstock}.
+However, key limitations persist: prompts are mainly hand-crafted even when feedback is delayed and noisy, and many setups collapse execution into directional scores.
+ATLAS pairs a prompt-tuning component with order-level evaluation (type, size, timing, price) in a simulator built for such interfaces \cite{papadakis2025stocksim}, using multi-run reporting to account for stochastic variability \cite{song-etal-2025-good, atil2025nondeterminismdeterministicllmsettings}.